 Treatment of hypophosphatemic rickets consists of neutral phosphate solution or tablets.
-Starting dose in children is 10 mg/kg (based on elemental phosphorus) po qid.
+Starting dose in children is 10 mg/kg (based on elemental phosphorus) 4 times a day.
 Phosphate supplementation lowers ionized calcium concentrations and further inhibits calcitriol conversion, leading to secondary hyperparathyroidism and exacerbating urinary phosphate wasting.
-Therefore, vitamin D is given as calcitriol, initially 5 to 10 ng/kg po bid.
-This, however, is not the case with HHRH, where 1,25-dihydroxyvitamin D3 levels are elevated and dosing with calcitriol can be detrimental.
+Therefore, oral vitamin D is given as calcitriol, initially 5 to 10 ng/kg 2 times a day.
+This, however, is not the case with HHRH or HHN (hypophosphatemia, hypercalcemia, and nephrocalcinosis), where 1,25-dihydroxyvitamin D3 levels are elevated and dosing with calcitriol can be detrimental.

 Phosphate dose may need to be increased to achieve bone growth or relieve bone pain.
 Diarrhea may limit oral phosphate dosage.
 Increase in plasma phosphate and decrease in alkaline phosphatase concentrations, healing of rickets, and improvement of growth rate occur.
 Hypercalcemia, hypercalciuria, and nephrocalcinosis with reduced renal function may complicate treatment.
 Patients undergoing treatment need frequent follow-up evaluations.

 Adults with oncogenic rickets may dramatically improve once the mesenchymal tumor that causes the disorder is removed.
-Otherwise, oncogenic rickets is treated with calcitriol 5 to 10 ng/kg po bid and elemental phosphorus 250 mg to 1 g po tid or qid.
+Otherwise, oncogenic rickets is treated with calcitriol 5 to 10 ng/kg orally 2 times a day and elemental phosphorus 250 mg to 1 g orally 3 or 4 times a day.

 Decreased renal resorption of phosphate results in renal phosphate wasting and hypophosphatemia.